aws-samples/generate-project-readme-using-langgraph/README.md

 ### Prerequisites

-1. **AWS crednetials**: Before running the cli commands to generate a README file, AWS credentials are required.
+1. **AWS credentials**: Before running the cli commands to generate a README file, AWS credentials are required.
 If you are running this from within an AWS environment (e.g. SageMaker Notebook instance), you can proceed to step 2 to ensure correct permissions are granted to the attached IAM Role.

-2. **IAM Permissions**: The IAM User or Role should have at least the following permissions on the selected model (replace the resource * with the model(s)):
+2. **IAM Permissions**: The IAM User or Role should have at least the following permissions on the selected model (replace the resource * with the model id(s)):
 ```json
 {
     "Version": "2012-10-17",